 Law enforcement must usually notify the victim in advance of a suspect's bail hearing or release.

-Many states have bail schedules that set the standard bail amount for the arrested crime.
+Many states have bail schedules that set the standard bail amount for common criminal charges.
 In the case of a restraining order violation, that amount could be $5,000, $10,000, or more.
 Even without a bail schedule, judges might order a high bail amount based on victim and public safety concerns.
 A suspected violation of a restraining order weighs heavily towards a safety threat.

 Judges may also impose bail conditions aimed at protecting the victim and preventing further contact or harm.
 For instance, the judge might require the suspect to wear a GPS ankle monitor.
 Other conditions could include prohibiting the suspect from possessing a firearm or consuming alcohol or drugs.
 It's also possible the judge will order the suspect to surrender all firearms or pay a bond to the court that will be forfeited upon another restraining order violation.